swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. image:: KidneyBL4.png

-d) **Biopsy at reperfusion**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding a biopsy at timepoint of transplantation)
+d) **Biopsy at reperfusion**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding a biopsy at timepoint of transplantation).
 When selecting yes, please enter the corresponding biopsy in the kidney organ container/Biopsy&Rejection under the cathegory “Time-zero and reperfusion biopsy”.

 In ‘Type of biopsy’ you can select wether the biopsy has been taken pre-implantation or when already implanted and reperfused, but within the transplantation surgery.